MBBSLast review 11 June 2022

 Symptoms may vary from person to person.
 They usually last no more than one or two days, but may last longer depending on how far you've travelled, how many time zones you've crossed, and what direction you've flown in.
 Dehydration, stress, and old age can also increase the likelihood and severity of jet lag.

 Jet lag is not a serious condition, but it can make it difficult to adjust to your new destination.
 Several tips can help to speed up recovery, such as spending time outside in natural light or avoiding sleeping until the correct time, even if you are tired.
 Avoiding caffeine and alcohol during and immediately after travel can also help, as they may dehydrate the body and affect sleep patterns.

-Some travellers also find using a melatonin-based medication helpful.
+Some travellers also find using the medication Melatonin helpful.
 Melatonin is a natural hormone created by the brain's pineal gland.
 It helps to signal to your body that it is time to sleep, causing you to feel drowsy.
-When jet lag disrupts your body clock, it can also disrupt melatonin production.
-Melatonin-based medication makes up for this disruption and regulates your sleep pattern.
+When jet lag disrupts your body clock, it can also disrupt the hormone's production.
+Our medication makes up for this disruption and regulates your sleep pattern.
 This allows you to more easily adjust to your new routine after you've travelled.

 121doc offers Melatonin which can be safely used for those who travel regularly.
 Additionally, it has very mild side effects.